Skip to main content

 SR-22 filing fee$15-$25 one-time + premium impactRequired for 24-month reinstatement period

-A single first-offense lapse citation typically totals $1,000-$1,200 in fines and surcharges over three years — more than the cost of a year of A-LA $28/month liability coverage ($336/year).
+A single first-offense lapse citation typically totals $255-$510 in fine plus court costs — and a repeat offense can reach $1,000+ with the added reinstatement fee — more than the cost of a year of A-LA $28/month liability coverage ($336/year).

 Long-Term Rate Impact of a Lapse

-Beyond the immediate fines and surcharges, a lapse impacts future insurance premiums for 12-36 months:
+Beyond the immediate fines and court costs, a lapse impacts future insurance premiums for 12-36 months:

 • 12-month rate impact: $20-$60/month surcharge on most carriers' 12-month underwriting cycle following the gap.